 - FCF = $240,000 * (1 – 0.3333) + $2,400 – $11,000 – $6,500

 - FCF = $240,000 * 0.6667 + $2,400 – $11,000 – $6,500

 - FCF = $160,000 + $2,400 – $11,000 – $6,500

 - FCF = $144,900.

-How is Free Cash Flow relevant in the computation of valuation under DCF Method?
+How is Free Cash Flow relevant in the computation of valuation under the DCF Method?

-Free cash flow (FCF) is calculated so that under DCF method, we can use FCF.
-Here’s the formula under DCF method –
+Free cash flow (FCF) is calculated so that under the DCF method, we can use FCF.
+Here’s the formula under the DCF method –

 Share Price = ((PV of FCF) + Cash – Debt )/ Shares Outstanding